“Deep Work: Rules for Focussed Success in a Distracted World”, Cal Newport

 - Give the mind a work out with intense study or memorisation skills

-Spending time each day learning to to e.g., use our visual memory to memorise a pack of cards isn’t just a good trick to impress friends at the pub.
+Spend time each day learning to to e.g., use your visual memory to memorise a monologue or pack of cards.
+These aren’t just good tricks to impress friends at the pub.
 This kind of mental gymnastics also forces us to flex our attention muscles with far reaching implications for the rest of our lives.

 “Deep Thinking: What Mathematics Can Teach Us About the Mind”, William Byers: A great use of an experience we all remember (learning basic math) to show the importance of creativity in making cognitive learning leaps.